sammchardy/python-binance/README.rst

 Binance API Telegram
   https://t.me/binance_api_english

+Make sure you update often and check the `Changelog <https://python-binance.readthedocs.io/en/latest/changelog.html>`_ for new features and bug fixes.

 Features
 --------

-- Implementation of General, Market Data and Account endpoints.
+- Implementation of all General, Market Data and Account endpoints.
 - Simple handling of authentication
 - No need to generate timestamps yourself, the wrapper does it for you
 - Response exception handling